 Have you ever heard anything so pathetic?

 - We heard a guide tell their large group.
-“There is St George’s House which George Orwell visited.”
-So far, so good.
-He got that from my book.
-“Orwell described Manchester as “the belly and guts of the nation” in The Road to Wigan Pier.”
+“There is St George’s House where George Orwell stayed.”
+No he didn’t.
+“Orwell described Manchester as ‘the belly and guts of the nation’ in The Road to Wigan Pier.”

 No. He didn’t!
 It takes 10 seconds to look up this quote in the text of the book.
 Orwell never said anything like it.